 It’s no surprise that Massachusetts has a robust Medicaid program, giving the commonwealth’s leadership in expanding health care coverage.
 Massachusetts has relatively high income limits for the groups it covered prior to the Affordable Care Act (ACA) rollout, and it adopted ACA Medicaid expansion to cover low-income adults in 2014.

-However, the election of Republican Charlie Baker as governor could bring changes to MassHealth, as the Medicaid program is called.
-Baker says he would consider applying for federal waivers to enable to the commonwealth to “advocate for its own interests” relative to its Medicaid program.
-But as of late 2015, Baker’s primary focus with MassHealth has been verifying eligibility of currently-enrolled residents and making sure that people who were automatically enrolled in MassHealth in 2014 are removed from the Medicaid rolls once their eligibility for other coverage is determined.
+But in 2015, Baker’s primary focus with MassHealth was verifying eligibility of currently-enrolled residents and making sure that people who were automatically enrolled in MassHealth in 2014 (due to the glitches with the state’s health insurance exchange) were removed from the Medicaid rolls once their eligibility for other coverage is determined.

 MassHealth eligibility guidelines

 MassHealth is more generous than many other Medicaid programs.
 Individuals qualify with incomes up to the following levels.

 - Children up to age 1: 200 percent of the federal poverty level (FPL)

 - Children ages 1 to 18: 150 percent of FPL

 - Pregnant women are covered with family income up to 200 percent of FPL

 - Children with family income too high to qualify for Medicaid and pregnant women who aren’t eligible for Medicaid due to immigration status are eligible for the Children’s Health Insurance Program (CHIP); CHIP is available to kids with family income up to 300 percent of FPL and to non-resident pregnant women with income up to 200 percent of FPL